The role of HR with regard to California’s overtime payment laws is to meet the following broad objectives:

 Workweek and workday.
 Key to the FLSA is the definition of a workweek.
 However, California overtime law also depends on the definition of a workday.
 A workday is a consecutive 24-hour period that is consistent throughout the year.
 If the employer fails to define its own workweek, the California Labor Commissioner will use the default of Sunday through Saturday, with the workday lasting from 12:01 a.m. to midnight.
 Under certain circumstances, California allows employers to establish a workweek different from the typical workweek of five eight-hour days of work.
 See, DLSE—Glossary and Summary of Interim Wage Order—2000.

 Work.
-The definition of work is another area where California law diverges from law under the FLSA and the law of most states.
+The definition of work is another area in which California law diverges from law under the FLSA and the law of most states.
 What constitutes work is a very fact-specific determination.
 It is not always clear under the FLSA what is and is not work.
 This determination becomes even more complicated when one must consider whether a California definition of work trumps the federal definition of work in a particular context.

 California law on working hours is contained in Labor Code §500-558 and §1171-1206, as well as in the many wage orders described above.
 The definitions of work and working hours interact with the provisions regarding payment of minimum wages and overtime wages.
 California regulations regarding working hours can be found at 8 Cal.
 Code Reg. §11000 et. seq.